tagspaces/documentation/docs/web-clipper.md

 To provide an easy way to collect web content such as web pages, articles, PDF documents, bookmarks, places, and screenshots, we have created the TagSpaces Web Clipper browser extension.
 Unlike other web clipping software, our extension saves content locally on the user's hard drive as plain files, offering full control over the saved files.

-The extension is available for [Chrome](https://chrome.google.com/webstore/detail/tagspaces-web-clipper/ldalmgifdlgpiiadeccbcjojljeanhjk), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tagspaces/), and [Microsoft Edge](https://microsoftedge.microsoft.com/addons/detail/tagspaces-web-clipper/dinjgbhjngaockabnagbonbfinanjpdn).
+The extension is available for [Chrome](https://chrome.google.com/webstore/detail/tagspaces-web-clipper/ldalmgifdlgpiiadeccbcjojljeanhjk), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tagspaces/), [Microsoft Edge](https://microsoftedge.microsoft.com/addons/detail/tagspaces-web-clipper/dinjgbhjngaockabnagbonbfinanjpdn), and other Chromium-based browsers like **Brave** and **Opera** (install from the [Chrome Web Store](https://chrome.google.com/webstore/detail/tagspaces-web-clipper/ldalmgifdlgpiiadeccbcjojljeanhjk) ).

 <CenteredVideo
     caption="Demonstration of content collection with the web clipper"